masterthenu1/WHATSAPP--Thenu-MD-/README.md

 ## :rocket: Info

 Your whatsapp becomes a music bot!.
-You can send music's to your friend's private conversation or in your gropus just sending `!play SONG_NAME` where SONG_NAME is the name of the song you are looking for!
+You can send music's to your friend's private conversation or in your gropus just sending `.lyrics` `!lyrics` `!play SONG_NAME` where SONG_NAME is the name of the song you are looking for!

 <strong>WARNING:</strong> this bot is not hosted.
 You need to host it by yourself